 Once you’ve tied all four sides together, you’re finished!!
 Easy day, right?!

-I hope this was another helpful tutorial that inspired you to try something new, or to try something you’ve done before, but maybe in a slightly different way.
+I hope this was another helpful tutorial that inspired you to make something new, or to try something you’ve done before, but make it in a slightly different way.
+This fleece blanket tutorial is an easy project to make with kids or to make as a group service project.
+You just cut and tie.

 I’d love to see pictures of your blankets, so if you’d like to share them, please head over to the Peek-a-Boo Pattern Shop Group on Facebook and post them for all to see and admire!

-If you enjoyed this tutorial, you might also enjoy the Self Binding Blanket Tutorial.
+If you enjoyed this tutorial, you might also like to make a Self Binding Blanket.